 As an apprentice in the Fort Wayne Electrical Training Program, you may be required to report for on-the-job training assignments anywhere within the employment jurisdiction of the JATC.
 The geographical jurisdiction by Indiana counties of this JATC are: Adams, Allen, DeKalb, Huntington, LaGrange, Noble, Steuben, Wells and Whitley.

-There is a $25 non-refundable application fee.
+There is a $55 non-refundable application processing fee.

 The Fort Wayne Electrical JATC serves and accepts applications from applicants living in one of the following counties: Adams, Allen, DeKalb, Huntington, LaGrange, Noble, Steuben, Wells and Whitley.

-H. Before being indentured, applicants, regardless of method of entry, will be required to provide results of a drug test as decided by the JATC.
+h.
+Before being indentured, applicants, regardless of method of entry, will be required to provide results of a drug test as decided by the JATC.

 The recruitment, selection, employment and training of apprentices during their apprenticeship, shall be without discrimination because of race, color, religion, national origin, sex or age - except the applicant must be at least 17 years of age to apply and 18 years of age at the time of Indenture.
 The JATC does not, and will not, discriminate against a qualified individual with a disability because of the disability of such individual.
 The sponsor will take affirmative action to provide equal opportunity in apprenticeship and will operate the apprenticeship program as required under applicable law and lawful regulations issued thereunder.